 Migraines are a type of headache which are most often reported as throbbing, pulsating pain in head.
 The headache can happen from few hours and in some cases may continue for few days.
 They are often recognised to be happening on either side of the head but this may vary for many people.
+Person may experience additional symptoms like eyestrain, pain in cheeks, neck, shoulder and face.
 While the exact cause of migraines is not known there are few common habits that trigger migraine.
 These are true for most people however it may vary from person to person.
 Let us check out few common habits that can trigger migraine.

 Too much Stress